Drawing from elements as diverse as vegetable papyrus, flowers, brass, copper, aluminum, gold and silver leaf, taken together

 10th Annual Pinnacle National Juried Art Competition, Foster Tanner Arts Gallery, Tallahassee, FL

-Into the Light, Orange County Center for Contemporary Art, Santa Ana,
+Into the Light, Orange County Center for Contemporary Art, Santa Ana, CA

 Abstract National Exhibition, Mark Arts, Wiedermann Gallery, Wichita, KS